How to Tell if You Need a Real Property Report (RPR) Before Selling Your Home in Alberta

 An RPR is a legal document prepared by an Alberta Land Surveyor.
 It shows:

-- All permanent structures like your home, garage, deck, and shed
+• All dimensions, setbacks, and permanent structures like your home, garage, deck, and shed

 Do You Need an RPR to Sell?

-- There are no encroachments on neighbors’ land
+• There are no encroachments on neighbors’ or city land

 How to Know if Your RPR is Still Valid